vseventer/markmyjourney/content/blog/20160510-new-zealand-by-campervan.md

 ## Christchurch
 After four days in Queenstown, we drove north along the West Coast towards Greymouth, passing beautiful lakes, glaciers, and mountain streams.
 From Greymouth, it is a two-hour drive to Christchurch over the mountains via Arthur’s Pass.
 This spectacular mountain pass, (mostly) closed during the winter months, passes through various settlements and limestone formations like Castle Hill.

 Christchurch, unfortunately commonly known because of the devastating 2011 earthquake, is still in the process of rebuilding.
-Various initiatives, like the Re:Start Mall, a shopping mall built from shipping containers, bring the color and life back into the city.
+Various initiatives, the most notable being the Re:Start Mall, an innovative shopping mall built from shipping containers, bring the color and life back into the city.

 In Christchurch we also swapped our car for a campervan to explore the remainder of New Zealand.
 As high season was ending, campervan prices were very tempting, and we decided to try and travel around for 10 days in a campervan.
-New Zealand is a perfect place to do this: apart from Auckland roads are mostly empty, there are ample of free places for campervans to park for the night, and cheap diesel made it a cost-effective and flexible way of moving around.
+New Zealand is a perfect place to do this: apart from Auckland, roads are mostly empty, there are ample of free places for campervans to park for the night, and cheap diesel made it a cost-effective and flexible way of moving around.

 ## Wellington
 From Christchurch, we drove a good four hours to Picton to board the ferry to the North Island, docking in the capital of Wellington.
 Despite being the capital, the city is rather small, but charming thanks to its location around Wellington Harbour and its mountains.
 After an afternoon stroll in the city we drove north towards Tongariro National Park.